 Yorkshire's Jurassic Park

-On the Yorkshire coast rocks from the Jurassic period (dating back 150-200 million years ago) are exposed for all to see, in a series of spectacular cliffs and bays.
-This continuous exposure of rock has made the Yorkshire coast popular with geologists for generations.
+On the Yorkshire Coast rocks from the Jurassic period (dating back 150-200 million years ago) are exposed in a series of cliffs and bays.
+This has made the area popular with geologists for generations.
 It was here, in the early days of geology, that many secrets of the earth’s history were discovered.

-The cliffs on the Yorkshire coast are prone to erosion and rock falls.
-The frequency of these can increase following periods of extreme weather, including heavy rain, cold, heat and very dry spells.
+The cliffs on the Yorkshire coast are prone to erosion and rock falls, especially following periods of extreme weather, including heavy rain, cold, heat and very dry spells.
 Stay a safe distance from the base of cliffs at all times.

 The best time to search for fossils is following a storm, usually in the autumn or winter.
 Heavy seas break up rocks and wash new material onto the beach.
 There's no need to hammer at cliffs, hunt amongst the stones and shingle along and below the high tide mark.
 Once you get your eye in, you'll spot plenty of finds.

-Do not risk tides.
-Always check tide times before you visit a location.
+Always check tide times before you visit.
 Leave as the tide starts to come in.